Healthdirect Free Australian health advice you can count on.

 What happens if I don't manage my stress?

-It’s important not to leave your stress unmanaged because chronic stress may cause long-term health problems, including these physical symptoms:
+It's important not to leave your stress unmanaged.
+Chronic stress may cause long-term health problems, including these physical symptoms:

 Breathing

 During stressful periods, rapid breathing sends more oxygen around the body.
-If you have an existing respiratory condition like asthma, this can make it harder for you to breathe.
-Faster breathing can also lead to hyperventilation and for some people, panic attacks.
+If you have an existing respiratory condition such as asthma, this can make it harder for you to breathe.
+Faster breathing can also lead to hyperventilation and, for some people, panic attacks.

 Blood pressure